dhyeynala/pet-voice-notes/README.md

   <img src="assets/login-hero.png" alt="PetPulse login – Google sign-in with feature highlights" width="600" height="auto">
 </p>

-## Why I Built This

-During my internship, I wanted to tackle a real problem while learning specific technologies that I knew I needed to understand better.
-I had been reading about how difficult it is for pet owners to track subtle health changes over time - the kind of gradual shifts that are easy to miss day-to-day but important for vets to know about.

-That got me thinking: people take notes about everything else, why not their pets?
-But more importantly, I realized this was a perfect chance to dive deep into AI integration and learn how to build something genuinely useful.

-## What I Wanted to Learn

-Going into this project, I had three specific learning goals:
-1. **How to implement OpenAI function calling properly** - I had read about it but never built anything real with it
-2. **Building high-performance APIs that can handle real-time data** - I wanted to understand caching, async programming, and database optimization
-3. **Making AI genuinely useful instead of just a chatbot** - I wanted the AI to take actions and generate insights, not just answer questions

-I also knew I wanted experience with Firebase because so many companies use it, and I wanted to understand how speech-to-text APIs work since voice interfaces are becoming more common.

-## How It Functions

-The core concept is straightforward: simplify pet health tracking and use AI to identify patterns that might otherwise be missed.
+## The Problem

+Pet owners struggle to track subtle health changes over time.
+A dog might start eating slightly less, sleeping more, or moving differently, but these gradual shifts are easy to miss day-to-day.
+When you finally notice something is wrong and visit the vet, you cannot remember exactly when the changes started or describe them clearly.

+Existing pet apps are either basic logging tools with no insights, or expensive veterinary software designed for clinics.
+There was no solution that could intelligently analyze home observations and provide meaningful health insights for individual pet owners.

+## The Solution

+This system makes pet health tracking effortless while providing intelligent analysis that most owners could not do manually.

-**Voice Notes**: Record observations like "Buddy seems tired today, did not finish his breakfast" and the system transcribes and categorizes them automatically.
+**Voice-First Design**: Tap to record "Buddy seems tired today, did not finish his breakfast" and the system transcribes, extracts health information, and categorizes it automatically.
+No typing required when you notice something concerning.

-**Smart Summaries**: The AI analyzes accumulated notes and provides insights such as "You have mentioned lethargy 3 times in the past week" or "Eating patterns changed after the vet visit."
+**Pattern Recognition**: The AI analyzes all your notes and identifies trends like "You have mentioned lethargy 3 times this week" or "Eating patterns changed after the vet visit."
+It connects observations you might not link together.

-**Visualization**: Ask "show me Buddy's energy levels this month" and it generates the appropriate chart without requiring manual data selection.
+**Natural Language Charts**: Instead of figuring out what data to plot, just ask "show me Buddy's energy levels this month" and it generates the right visualization automatically.
+The AI parses your question, selects appropriate data, and chooses the best chart type.

-I prioritized voice input because capturing observations in real-time is more practical than typing detailed notes.
-Voice recording allows for immediate documentation of behavioral changes as they happen.

 <p align="center">
   <img src="assets/assistant-dashboard.png" alt="PetPulse – AI Health Assistant with access to notes, PDFs, and tracking data" width="600" height="auto">